18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 If you have an alternative way of doing any of these steps — or have ways to make this more efficient — please let us know by posting an issue [here](https://github.com/18f/18f.gsa.gov/issues/new).
 (You don't have to know how to code to post an issue, but you do need a GitHub account.)

-**What you need to get started** [a GitHub account](https://github.com), Mac OS X (we use Yosemite), and [Sublime Text](https://www.sublimetext.com/).
+**What you need to get started** [a GitHub account](https://github.com), Mac OS X (this post uses Yosemite), and [Sublime Text](https://www.sublimetext.com/).
 These instructions are for primarily for Macs and most of the instructions will work the same on a Linux computer.
 If you are working on Windows, we suggest checking out [this comment](https://github.com/18F/18f.gsa.gov/issues/542#issuecomment-75145417) that was posted to GitHub that details how to make these instructions work for Windows machines.

 ## Turn Your Mac Into A Web Development Machine